-- 4.5 All managers are responsible for ensuring that the Company Anti-Modern Slavery Policy and the Company's zero-tolerance approach to modern slavery is communicated to all employees and for ensuring those individuals reporting to them understand and comply with the Company Anti-Modern Slavery Policy and are given adequate and regular training as applicable on the policy and the issue of modern slavery in supply chains. - 4.6 Management have day-to-day responsibility for implementing the Company Anti-Modern Slavery Policy, monitoring its use and effectiveness, dealing with any queries about it, and auditing internal control systems and procedures to ensure they are effective in countering modern slavery. - 4.7 All managers who are responsible for procurement of goods and / or services must ensure that the Company Anti-Modern Slavery Policy and the Company's zero-tolerance approach to modern slavery is communicated to all third parties during the procurement process and / or at the outset of each business relationship. - 4.8 Any employee who breaches the Company Anti-Modern Slavery Policy will face disciplinary action, which could result in dismissal for misconduct or gross misconduct and/or referral to the authorities.
+- 4.5 If staff are unsure about whether a particular act, the treatment of workers more generally, or their working conditions within any tier of the Company's supply chains constitutes any of the various forms of modern slavery, this should be raised as set out in paragraph 5.3. - 4.6 All managers are responsible for ensuring that the Company Anti-Modern Slavery Policy and the Company's zero-tolerance approach to modern slavery is communicated to all employees and for ensuring those individuals reporting to them understand and comply with the Company Anti-Modern Slavery Policy and are given adequate and regular training as applicable on the policy and the issue of modern slavery in supply chains. - 4.7 Management have day-to-day responsibility for implementing the Company Anti-Modern Slavery Policy, monitoring its use and effectiveness, dealing with any queries about it, and auditing internal control systems and procedures to ensure they are effective in countering modern slavery. - 4.8 All managers who are responsible for procurement of goods and / or services must ensure that the Company Anti-Modern Slavery Policy and the Company's zero-tolerance approach to modern slavery is communicated to all third parties during the procurement process and / or at the outset of each business relationship. - 4.9 Any employee who breaches the Company Anti-Modern Slavery Policy will face disciplinary action, which could result in dismissal for misconduct or gross misconduct and/or referral to the authorities.

-SUPPLY CHAIN DUE DILIGENCE
+5. SUPPLY CHAIN DUE DILIGENCE

 - 5.1 The Company procures the services of certain UK based suppliers, an up-to-date list of which is retained by the accounts team overseen by the Finance Director.
 These suppliers provide a range of goods and services to assist the Company's business, including IT and other professional services such as legal and accountancy, stationery supplies and office cleaning services.
 As part of its due diligence when procuring services, the Company requires each supplier to comply with relevant legislation. - 5.2 The Company supplies its services into the sectors listed in point 2.1 of the Company Anti-Modern Slavery Policy.
-It does not experience regular seasonal surges in demand. - 5.3 The Company includes a provision in its standard terms of business with its clients in which each party warrants to the other that it takes all reasonable steps to prevent the exploitation and abuse associated with modern slavery and human trafficking.
+It does not experience regular seasonal surges in demand.

+5.3 The Company includes a provision in its standard terms of business with its clients in which each party warrants to the other that it takes all reasonable steps to prevent the exploitation and abuse associated with modern slavery and human trafficking.
+The Company also requires any supplier to sign an agreement confirming their commitments to preventing modern slavery.

-- 5.4 The Company may terminate its relationship with other third parties if they breach the Company Anti-Modern Slavery Policy. - 5.5 Review of the policy: The Company's UK Legal Department has overall responsibility for reviewing the Company Anti-Modern Slavery Policy.
+5.4 The Company may terminate its relationship with other third parties if they breach the Company Anti-Modern Slavery Policy.

+5.5 Review of the policy: The Company's UK Legal Department has overall responsibility for reviewing the Company Anti-Modern Slavery Policy.